How to Study Political Science as optional?

 In colloquial language we keep taking the name Political Science, forgetting the fact that entire name of the subject is Political Science and International relations.
 This paper exclusively deals with the IR part.
 Apart from the application, this deals with theoretical approaches to study International relations.

 This section deals with comparative politics.
 Comparative politics deals with different approaches to studying Political Science or Societies for UPSC classes in Pune. i.e. from an Economic or Social perspective.
-Deeper understanding of the topic can be achieved through the books mentioned below.
+A deeper understanding of the topic can be achieved through the books mentioned below.
 The important part here to apply those theories, models to the real world around us.
 That simplifies the subject, also makes understanding easier.

 The section deals with theories of International relations like Realist or Liberal theories.
 It also deals with the understanding of terms like ‘National Interest’ or ‘Zero-sum game’ or ‘Non-Zero sum game’, ‘Balance of Power’ and so on.
 The definition and extent of globalization, its impact on different societies, etc.

 The reference books:

 - Globalization of world politics: Baylis and Smith

 - Comparative politics: Mahendra Kumar

 - World Politics: Andrew Haywood

-This section deals with important events in world politics in last 60 years.
+This section deals with important events in world politics in the last 60 years.
 Cold war, Cuban missile crisis, Gulf wars, Arab-Israel conflict, USSR disintegration and so on.
 After that, Indian Foreign Policy is to be studied.
 The rationale of ‘Non-Alignment’ means India was neither in the USA or USSR camp.
 India followed its own policy in its own interest.
 Then the current issues of Indian foreign policy regarding relations to China, USA, Japan, Pakistan and so on.
 An important aspect of India’s foreign policy is its economic aspect.
-So the integration to global economy through BRICS Bank or IMF reforms of WTO negotiations is to be studied.
+So the integration to the global economy through BRICS Bank or IMF reforms of WTO negotiations is to be studied.
 Environmental negotiations like the one about to take place in Paris in December 2015.
 The idea behind India’s nuclear policy (Non First Use) and the potentiality of India becoming a regional and later superpower.
 This section is entirely Current oriented, with very few questions on the past.
 Thus newspaper reading becomes very important.